sustrik/libmill/README.md

 Mill
 ====

 Mill is a preprocessor that adds coroutine support to C language.
+It is also an experiment in adding more structure (think gotos vs. structured programming) into parallel programming.

 The result of preprocessing are standard C source and header files that can be added directly to your C project.